 Recently, the rumor mill has stated that Canon will introduce a trio of successors to the 5D Mark III.

 One of them will be called 5D Mark IV and will have a similar, low-megapixel sensor as its predecessor.
 On the other hand, the other two will be called something like Canon 5Ds and will employ 50-megapixel or higher sensors, with and without an anti-aliasing filter.

 Now, a new source is saying that the big-megapixel shooters will become official in March, meaning that they will not be present at the CP+ Camera & Photo Imaging Show 2015.

 Two Canon 5Ds cameras with 50-megapixel sensors rumored to be revealed in March

 It appears that the previous rumors are true and that the so-called Canon 5Ds will definitely be available in two versions.

 One 50-megapixel model will feature an optical low-pass filter, while the other one will not.
 The same business model was previously adopted by Nikon in the D800 and D800E.
-However, the newer D810 replaces both units and does not have an OLPF.
+However, the newer D810 replaces both units

 As the new source is pointing out the fact that the DSLRs are coming in March, we cannot help but to remember that a different source has said that two Canon big-megapixel cameras will be announced during the first quarter of 2015.
 Most gossip talks said that the company will introduce these shooters sometime in the first half of the year.